African All Stars Transfer News and Rumours: Inter Milan to offer Perisic in swap deal for Partey | Goal.com

 Inter Milan are set to rival Arsenal in the race to sign Atletico Madrid midfielder Thomas Partey.

-According to AS the Serie A outfit are ready to offer winger Ivan Perisic as a makeweight in a deal that could see Partey's asking price of €50 million dropped.
+According to AS, the Serie A outfit are ready to offer winger Ivan Perisic as a makeweight in a deal that could reduce Partey's €50 million asking price.

 Apart from Arsenal and Inter Milan, the Ghana international is reportedly attracting interest from Juventus and PSG, and he is said to have rejected a new contract at Atletico.